burcukolcak/burcukolcak.github.io/_pages/about.md

 <br/><br/>

 I am broadly interested in comparative politics, quantitative methods, and race and ethnic politics.
-I study democracy and authoritarianism, with a particular focus on subnational dynamics of politics, public opinion, political communication, and racial and ethnic attitudes.
+I study democracy and authoritarianism, with a particular focus on subnational dynamics of politics and power, public opinion, political communication, and racial and ethnic attitudes.
 In addition to my substantive areas of interest, I have methodological interests in experimental methods, causal inference, text-as-data, and spatial analysis.

 <br/><br/>